Mumbai: Duo spots rarely seen owl inside SGNP after 14 years

-The four Indian Eagle Owls — two adults and two juveniles — were spotted and photographed by Bhavan’s College students and part-time naturalists Yogesh Arvind Patel and Sandip Kachhap near Kanheri Caves on April 6
+Four Indian Eagle Owls were spotted and photographed by Bhavan’s College students and part-time naturalists Yogesh Arvind Patel and Sandip Kachhap near Kanheri Caves on April 6

 There is good news for birders across Mumbai.
 Two bird watchers who visited the Sanjay Gandhi National Park (SGNP) last week, spotted and photographed four Indian Eagle Owls on April 6.
 The birds were sighted near Kanheri caves, 14 years after they were last spotted.